-Our stakeholders expect us to play our role in the global effort to address the impact of climate change by providing products and services that advance resource efficiency.
-As a result, Liberty Global is committed to improving the sustainability of our products, at each point in their lifecycle.
-We use our Product Sustainability Scorecard tool to measure and mange this process.
+Liberty Global is committed to improving the sustainability of our products, at each point in their lifecycle.
+We use our Product Sustainability Scorecard tool to measure and manage this process.
 You can read more about the Scorecard here.

-In 2014, during the distribution of set top boxes in Belgium, we discovered several ways to improve our existing packaging solution.
+During the distribution of set top boxes in Belgium, we discovered several ways to improve our existing packaging.
 Together with Telenet, we decided to start a Total Cost of Ownership (TCO) and Life-cycle Assessment (LCA) for new and existing packaging options.
-These assessments took into account several factors, including design, material, logistics, labor, storage and end-of-life possibilities.
+These assessments took into account several factors, including design, material, logistics, labour, storage, and end-of-life possibilities.

-The new packaging solution was piloted in four markets, including Virgin Media Ireland, Unitymedia, Ziggo and upc cablecom.
+The new packaging solution was piloted in four markets, including Ireland and The Netherlands.
 This more environmentally friendly solution was so successful that the new packaging was rolled out in full.
 The LCA-TCO assessment is now part of our standard tools for assessing all product packing as it helps to protect our business against the increasing costs of materials and other resources, while also helping us to make the best decisions for the environment.

 As a result, in 2016, almost 1.3 million set-top boxes with the new packaging were distributed across 6 markets, with more than 450 tons of unnecessary packaging material avoided, proof that the multi-stakeholder LCA-TCO approach is helping us to cut waste and cost across our operations.